-Built in 1914, then abandoned, renovated and reopened 100 years later, the GPH (as it’s affectionately known) is such a Fijian landmark that it features on the $10 note.
-Such luminaries as Noel Coward, W Somerset Maugham and James Michener have stayed in the handful of Heritage Rooms in the original building.
-They feature dark soothing colours, plush curtains, photos of old Suva and push-open double doors leading to the broad (shared) balcony facing the sports ground across the road.
+Built in 1914, then abandoned, renovated, and reopened a century later, the GPH (as it’s affectionately known) is such a Fijian landmark that it features on the ten-dollar note.
+Luminaries such as Noel Coward, W Somerset Maugham, and James Michener have stayed in the handful of Heritage Rooms in the original building.
+They feature dark soothing colors, plush curtains, photos of old Suva, and push-open double doors leading to the broad (shared) balcony facing the sports ground across the road.
 Even more opulent is the Queen Elizabeth Suite named after the royal guest who visited in 1953.
 Most rooms, however, are in the new wings, which don’t maintain the same historical character, but are still very stylish.
-And all this luxury and grace is only 10 minutes on foot from the city centre, with several stylish cafés nearby.
+And all this luxury and grace is only ten minutes on foot from the city center, with several stylish cafés nearby.

 Grand Pacific Hotel – The Basics

 - Location: On Victoria Parade in Suva, on the main island of Viti Levu.
-In the southern part of the city centre, facing the harbour and surrounded by colonial-era buildings and parklands.
-About 1.5km from the bus station in the city centre, and 35 minutes by taxi from the airport.
+In the southern part of the city center, facing the harbor and surrounded by colonial-era buildings and parks.
+About 1.5 km from the bus station in the city center and 35 minutes by taxi from the airport.

-- Views: The Club Rooms offer direct sea views, while others in the newer wings are angled for harbour views.
+- Views: The Club Rooms offer direct sea views, while others in the newer wings are angled for harbor views.
 Other rooms face the gardens or street (with very good sound-proofing).

-- Parking: Free onsite parking, with valet service also available for a fee.
+- Parking: Free parking, with valet service also available for a fee.

-- Nice Perks: Welcome drink and (maybe) a free 10-minute foot massage.
+- Nice Perks: Welcome drink and (sometimes) a free 10-minute foot massage.

 - Phone: (679) 322 2000

 - Email: firstname.lastname@example.org

 Grand Pacific Hotel – Amenities